M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Helpers.md

 ## Overview

+## MFSearchBuilder

+[MFSearchBuilder]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Helpers/MFSearchBuilder/) is contained in the `MFiles.VAF.Common` namespace and is used to execute searches against the vault.
+More information on [MFSearchBuilder is available here]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Helpers/MFSearchBuilder/).

 ## ObjVerEx

 [ObjVerEx]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Helpers/ObjVerEx/) is contained in the `MFiles.VAF.Common` namespace and is returned by [MFSearchBuilder's FindEx and FindOneEx methods]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Searching/) and provides helper methods for working with an object, its properties and history.
 More information on [ObjVerEx is available here]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Helpers/ObjVerEx/).